IshanSrivastav/EDA_BASIC_HEART_DISEASE/README.md

 - Identify relationships between different variables using correlation heatmaps, pair plots, and joint plots.

 These insights can be valuable for healthcare professionals and researchers looking to understand the patterns in heart disease data and improve diagnosis or treatment plans.

+## Dataset

+The dataset used in this project is from the Kaggle repository: [Heart Failure Prediction](https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction).
+It contains data on heart disease patients, with several medical features that may contribute to predicting heart failure.

 # Contributing